fxstein/GoProX/docs/testing/TESTING_FRAMEWORK.md

 The GoProX testing framework provides a comprehensive suite of tests to validate the GoProX CLI tool functionality, CI/CD infrastructure, and development environment.
 All test scripts follow a standardized structure with proper logging, environmental details, and configurable verbosity levels.

+## Purpose

+This document serves as the primary reference for understanding and using the GoProX testing framework.
+It covers the architecture, standards, and best practices for all testing activities.

+## Use When

+- Understanding the overall testing framework architecture
+- Writing new test scripts or modifying existing ones
+- Debugging test failures and issues
+- Setting up testing environments
+- Implementing testing best practices

 ## Test Script Structure

 ### Standardized Template